NNPC confirms sack of officials, says replacements to be announced soon - Nigeria Today

 The officials were reported to have been sacked and later advised to resign, but are now officially disengaged from the services of the corporation.

-The post NNPC confirms sack of officials, says replacements to be announced soon appeared first on BusinessDay : News you can trust.
+The post NNPC confirms sack of officials, says replacements to be announced soon appeared first on Vanguard News.

 Follow us on twitter @NigeriaTodayNG